Topological superradiant state in Fermi gases with cavity induced spin-orbit coupling: Summary

 \section{Summary}

-We have discussed in detail various phases of a quasi-one-dimensional Fermi gas under cavity assisted SOC.
-As an outstanding feature of the cavity-atom hybrid system, we examine the feedback interactions between the Fermi gas and the cavity field.
-We explicitly demonstrate that the topological phase transition between the TSR state and the topologically trivial SR state is induced by cavity-assisted couplings to higher bands.
-By sequentially introducing high-lying bands into the tight-binding model, we show that to qualitatively reproduce the topological phase boundary, a tight-binding model should at least include the lowest three bands.
-We have also investigated how cavity-assisted inter-band coupling closes and reopens the bulk gap across the topological phase boundary.
-As lattice models with Raman-assisted SOC have attracted much attention recently, we expect that the effects of inter-band coupling on the topological phase transition are relevant to a wide class of systems.
-As the feedback action of the topological phase transition on the cavity field, we then show that a peak structure emerges along the topological phase boundary, in the rate of change of the cavity-field with respect to the pumping strength.
-We demonstrate the the formation of the peak structure can be understood from the perspective of either the satisfaction of the nesting condition or the band inversion at the bulk-gap closing point.
-Apparently, the peak structure should be useful for non-demolition measurement of the topological phase transition.
+We discussed in detail various phases of a quasi-one-dimensional Fermi gas under cavity-assisted SOC.
+We examined an outstanding feature of the cavity--atom hybrid system, the feedback interactions between the Fermi gas and the cavity field.
+We explicitly demonstrated that the topological phase transition between the TSR state and the topologically trivial SR state is induced by cavity-assisted coupling to higher bands.
+By sequentially introducing high-lying bands into the tight-binding model, we showed that to qualitatively reproduce the topological phase boundary, a tight-binding model should include at least the lowest three bands.
+We also investigated the way that cavity-assisted interband coupling closes and reopens the bulk gap across the topological phase boundary.
+As lattice models with Raman-assisted SOC have attracted much attention recently, we expect that the effects of interband coupling on the topological phase transition are relevant to a wide class of systems.
+Regarding the feedback action of the topological phase transition on the cavity field, we then showed that a peak structure emerges along the topological phase boundary in the rate of change of the cavity field with respect to the pumping strength.
+We demonstrated that the formation of the peak structure can be understood from the perspective of either satisfaction of the nesting condition or band inversion at the bulk gap closing point.
+Apparently, the peak structure should be useful for nondemolition measurement of the topological phase transition.
+We also studied the effects of the temperature, background lattice potential, and atom number on the phase boundaries and demonstrated that the TSR state is robust under typical experimental conditions.

+Finally, we studied the interplay between the SF and superradiance orders in this setup using the mean-field BdG approach.
+By mapping out the zero-temperature phase diagrams for various interaction strengths, we concluded that although a solution for coexisting SF and SR phases can be obtained, it is only metastable in energy in comparison to that of an SF phase without superradiance or an SR phase without pairing order.
+This result arises from the observation that the SF and superradiance order parameters couple to fermionic operators in the particle--particle and particle--hole channels, respectively.
+Consequently, the SR phase, whether topologically trivial or nontrivial, is separated from the SF phase by a first-order phase transition.